Groundwater Flow Direction and Gradient Calculator

 K = Hydraulic conductivity of aquifer [L/T].
 User enters if Q is to be computed.

-Q = Flowrate per unit width of aquifer [L2/T or L3/T/L].
+Q = Groundwater flow rate per unit width of aquifer [L2/T or L3/T/L].

 x, y = Well locations [L] entered by user.
 Can be positive, negative, or zero.

-z = Used internally in calculation.
+z = Used internally in groundwater calculation.
 For a confined aquifer z = h and for an unconfined aquifer z = h2.

-Property Data
+Groundwater Property Data

 Table of Soil Properties

-Soil Type Hydraulic Conductivity, K (cm/s)
+Soil Type Hydraulic Conductivity, (cm/s)

 Clayey 10-9 - 10-6